Welcome Back

-While many physicians are going to work for hospitals, and medical practices are merging with private equity firms, you march to the beat of a different drummer.
-You want to be the boss and mold a practice in your own image, and you’re not intimidated by the challenges of business.
+While many physicians are going to work for hospitals, and medical practices are merging with private equity firms, you’ve always valued your independence.
+Going out on your own or scaling your success feels like a natural next step, and you’re not intimidated by the challenges of business.

 Find new or expanded office space near your patients and consider medical clusters near hospitals to take advantage of potential synergies.
 To avoid build-out costs, choose existing clinical space, perhaps a suite vacated by a retiring physician.